These fall bucket list ideas will keep your family engaged all season long with traditional ideas and fun new and unique options.

 - Have a picnic in your backyard or at a local park.
 Be sure to pack some cozy blankets in case it gets chilly.

-- Go on a hayride and tour a farm.
+- Tour a local farm.
 Many farms also have corn mazes, petting zoos, and other attractions that the whole family will enjoy.

 - Roast marshmallows over a bonfire and make s’mores.
 If you don’t have access to a bonfire, you can also roast them in the oven or microwave.

-- Take a trip to a nearby city or town that is known for its Fall foliage and go on a scenic drive or hike through the woods/mountains.
+- Take a road trip to a nearby city or town that is known for its Fall foliage.

 - Attend a local high school football game